 João traced a line with his finger, then waved his hand to the port side, where the fish was headed.
 Mamede stopped what he was doing at the steering bench and jumped to where João was pointing.
 Ze got there almost as fast, dropping his knife and helicoptering his long legs over the hatch (and my ducked head).
 Both men stood side by side at the rail, scanning the water like two eager boys.

 “There he is!”
 Mamede cried out, pointing aft.
 “Look, he’s coming back.
 The bicheiro—quick!”

-The five-foot gaff was stored at the tabernacle when not in use, right in front of where I was sitting.
-By the time I realized what he wanted, Ze had jumped forward and yanked the shaft out of the beam socket.
+The five-foot gaff was stored at the tabernacle frame when not in use, right in front of where I was sitting.
+By the time I realized what he wanted, Ze had already jumped forward and had yanked the shaft from the beam socket.
 Spinning aft, he pitched the gaff back to Mamede who caught it with one hand as he turned toward the water.
 Too late — the fish had already swum under the hull.

 “He’s coming to you, João!”
 Mamede shouted, tossing the gaff across the deck to João, who caught it with both hands and spun, slicing the hook right over my head.
 Whoa!
-Realizing I wasn’t in the best spot, I scrambled to the side of the tabernacle to get out of their way.
-Looking aft, João was already perched over the rail, feet spread apart, gaff out in front and ready to strike.
+Realizing I wasn’t in the best spot, I scrambled to the side of the tabernacle frame to get out of their way.
+Looking aft, João was already perched over the rail, feet spread apart, gaff poised in front and ready to strike.

 “Vem peixe, vem . . .
-Come, fish, come . . .” he repeated in a whisper, eyes sweeping the water from side to side.
+Come, fish, come . . .” he repeated in a whisper, eyes sweeping the water along the rail.